Selsion/DSPMods/DSPOptimizations/README.md

 Inside the mod package, you should see two folders named `plugins` and `patchers`.
 You should also see such folders in your BepInEx folder.
 Copy the DLLs found in those folders in the mod package into their respective folders in your BepInEx directory.

-You will also need [DSPModSave v1.1.0](https://dsp.thunderstore.io/package/CommonAPI/DSPModSave/) (the version under the CommonAPI name) installed.
+You will also need [DSPModSave v1.1.0](https://dsp.thunderstore.io/package/CommonAPI/DSPModSave/) (the version under the CommonAPI name) or later installed.
 You can click on "Manual Download" on the linked site to download its package.
 The package should contain a single DLL, which goes into the `plugins` folder in your BepInEx directory.

 ### Installation Note
 This mod depends on [DSPModSave](https://dsp.thunderstore.io/package/CommonAPI/DSPModSave/).
 Make sure that you have the version under the CommonAPI name, rather than the old version released by crecheng.
 The old version has bugs, and may cause problems.
 The old version of the mod is marked as deprecated.